Skip to main content

 end

 • IMPORTANT: by default, all CSV data are strings; to convert numeric data to numbers, we can use "sanitizers".
-We will talk more about data cleaning on Day 11, but for any csv that has numeric columns, you should add clauses, after the source: line, that look like sanitive column-name using num-sanitizer (each on separate lines, no commas between).
+We will talk more about data cleaning on Day 11, but for any csv that has numeric columns, you should add clauses, after the source: line, that look like sanitize column-name using num-sanitizer (each on separate lines, no commas between).
+This requires that we add a line include data-source at the top.
 So the above should be done as:

 include csv